2015 Football League Championship play-off final: Background

-This was Norwich's second Championship play-off final, having lost the 2002 Football League First Division play-off Final at the Millennium Stadium against Birmingham City on penalties.
-Middlesbrough were making their fifth trip to Wembley Stadium, having lost all four previous matches, the 1990 Full Members' Cup Final, the 1997 Football League Cup Final, the 1997 FA Cup Final and the 1998 Football League Cup Final.
-However they did win the 1988 Football League Second Division play-off Final on aggregate against First Division Chelsea, which was determined over two legs, at their respective grounds.
+This was Norwich's second Championship play-off final, having lost the 2002 Football League First Division play-off final at the Millennium Stadium against Birmingham City on penalties.
+Middlesbrough were making their fifth trip to Wembley Stadium, having lost three previous matches all 2–0, the 1990 Full Members' Cup Final, the 1997 FA Cup Final and the 1998 Football League Cup Final.
+Their only goal at Wembley, came in the draw, in the 1997 Football League Cup Final, which went to a replay at Hillsborough.
+However they did win the 1988 Football League Second Division play-off final on aggregate against First Division Chelsea, which was determined over two legs, at their respective grounds.
 During the regular season, Norwich had lost both times against Middlesbrough: a 4–0 defeat at the Riverside in November 2014, their heaviest of the season, was followed by a 1–0 loss at Carrow Road in April 2015, a game which consigned Norwich to the play-offs.
 Patrick Bamford, on loan from Chelsea, was Middlesbrough's top scorer with 17 goals and had also been recently selected as the "Championship Player of the Year" at the recent Football League Awards, while Norwich's Jerome had scored the most for his team with 20.
 The Teesside club's Konstantopoulos had also kept more clean sheets than any other goalkeeper.

 On 19 May Wembley Stadium apologised to Middlesbrough supporters for issuing tickets with the team's name misspelled as "Middles [sic]".
 Norwich received an allocation of 38,888 tickets in the East End of Wembley which were sold exclusively to season ticket holders and club members, while Middlesbrough were allocated 38,000 in the West End.
 The final was refereed by Mike Dean, with assistant referees Stuart Burt and Simon Long, and Roger East acting as the fourth official.
 It was reported in the media and press that the match was worth around £120 million to the winning club over three years through sponsorship and television deals.
 Norwich were considered narrow favourites by bookmakers to win the match which was broadcast in the UK on Sky Sports.

 Middlesbrough's team bus was delayed and required a police escort to assist its passage to Wembley, where it arrived shortly after 2 p.m.
 Norwich City's starting eleven was unchanged from their second semi-final leg victory over Ipswich, and Lewis Grabban was named as a substitute, returning from suspension.
 Bamford returned to Middlesbrough's starting lineup having recovered from an ankle injury picked up in the first leg of the semi-finals against Brentford and replaced Kike.